google/mug/README.md

 ## Funnel

-Ever had the need to convert a list of objects?
+Ever needed to convert a list of objects?
 It's as simple as it gets:

 ```java
 List<Result> convert(List<Input> inputs) {